wasabina67/en-book/sentences/README.md

 We discussed the new feature … using web assembly code for report layout.

 The second feature is the new Excel export, which is … waiting for years to be revised.

+I think that we can deliver all these tasks within the version 12 release.

+And as you can see that the next service pack is almost done.
+We will release it in the middle of June.

+I think you could start implementing this core part that communicates with AI engine.

+I expect I want to finish all the features maybe in October and the rest time will be for stabilization.